cjhillbrand/websocket-sandbox/README.md

 ## Task 3: Creating the WebSocket on API Gateway

 ### Step 1: Create WebSocket
-1. Navigate to the API Gateway console [here](https://console.aws.amazon.com/apigateway/home).
+1. Navigate to the API Gateway console
+<a href="https://console.aws.amazon.com/apigateway/home" target="_blank">here</a>.
 2. Depending on the state of your account you can find a **Create API** or **Get Started** Button.
 Click on the one that you see and you are going to be take a create API page.
     1. Press the **WebSocket** radio button for **Choose the Protocol**.
     2. For **API name** put, **chatroom-websocket**